EMPOWERSURVIVORS

 www.standpointmn.org

 Standpoint, formerly known as the Battered Women's Legal Advocacy Project (BWLAP), exists to serve domestic and sexual violence survivors, advocates, attorneys, and other professionals working within the justice system in the state of Minnesota.
-Since 1996, our organization has established a statewide reputation as a premiere legal resource. |

 The Trevor Project